 As people live longer and the population of London increases, the NHS faces increasing pressure.
 Conditions related to old age and modern lifestyles are becoming more prevalent and there are too few specialists in hospitals to provide high quality 24/7 care, working from inadequate NHS facilities, and working within an increasingly tight budget.

+There are better places to treat people locally, such as in out of hospital locations.
+These are seeing more investment in NW London so that care can switch to better settings once improvements have happened.
 These challenges need to be met – or the NHS and its services in NW London will deteriorate.